eds-book/eds-book/book/templates/reviewers/reviewers-review-checklist.md

 ### Other Requirements
 - [ ] All mentioned software should be formally and consistently cited wherever possible.
 - [ ] Acronyms should be spelled out upon first mention.
-- [ ] Licence conditions on images and figures must be respected (Creative Commons, etc.).
+- [ ] License conditions on images and figures must be respected (Creative Commons, etc.).

 ### Final approval (post-review)